dannydulai/libwing/README.md

-The default `propmap.rs` and `propmap.jsonl` included in this repo was generated from a Wing Compact running 3.0.5 firmware and contains over 78,000 entries. **wingschema** was run with `-modify` to get the most complete schema possible (see below).
+The default `propmap.rs` and `propmap.jsonl` included in this repo was generated from a Wing Compact running 3.0.5 firmware and contains over 78,000 entries.

 ### The dynamic nature of the Wing's properties, especially FX slots

 The listing of the properties is dynamic in nature.
-For example, if you have an empty FX slot 1, the children of /fx/1 will be limited to just a few properties.
-But if you load an effect into that slot, now the children of /fx/1 will be much larger.
-For example, /fx/1/trim only exists if "External" is loaded into an FX slot.
+For example, if you have an FX1 with a type of "NONE", the children of /fx/1 will be limited to just a few properties.
+But if you load an effect into that FX, now the children of /fx/1 will be much larger.
+For example, setting the type to "EXTERNAL", /fx/1/trim will come into existance.

-**wingschema** has a parameter you can pass called `-modify` that will allow it to cycle through all the models in each slot and request the full schema.
+**wingschema** cycle through all the types ("mdl" property) and request the full schema of that subtree.
 This will give you a more complete schema of the Wing's properties.
 I only know of the property trees with a property called `mdl` right now, so the FX slots, the GATE slots, EQ slots, etc... are tested in this way.
 If you find other properties that are dynamic in nature, please post a Github issue or offer up a pull request to **wingschema** to fix this.

-Note that you will mess up your Wing properties if you run with `**wingschema** -modify`.
-Do a snapshot save of your Wing before running `**wingschema** -modify` and restore it afterwards.
+**Note that you will mess up your Wing properties.
+Do a snapshot save of your Wing before running **wingschema** and restore it afterwards.

-If you don't pass `-modify`, **wingschema** will only request the properties as they are seen the time of the request.

-If you find that your property is missing, load it up and run **wingschema** again or use the `-modify` flag to get them all.
+**
 ## wingprop utility

-**wingprop** can be run with zero arguments to get help.
-It can do the following tasks:
+**wingprop** can do the following tasks:

 - get a property value
 - set a property value
 - get a property schema

-It also has an option to output as JSON.
+It also has an option to output as JSON (`-j`).
+Run `wingprop --help` to see the options.

 ## wingschema utility

 **wingschema** will request every property schema and save them to two files.
 As of firmware 3.0.5, there are over 78,000 entries.
-See above about more information about the two files as well as how you can use this to update the proper map in the library.
-Also, see above about the `-modify` flag.
+See above about more information about the two files as well as how you can use this to update the property map in the library.
+Run `wingschema --help` to see the options.

 ## wingmon utility